NabsCodes/ecms/README.md

 ## Deployment

-The Elderly Care Management System is designed to be deployed to a cloud-based platform, such as Heroku or AWS, making it accessible from anywhere with an internet connection.
+The Elderly Care Management System is being deployed on Vercel for the frontend and hosted on Render for the backend.

 ## Conclusion